optiklab/path-algorithms-in-a-graph/README.md

 The COST of this path is 398, but remember: nor DFS or BFS consider weights actually.
 They just traverse the graph with the hope to find a path at some point.

-Contrary, BFS finds path (with COST=182 if you run it on weighten graph):
+Contrary, BFS finds path (with COST=182 if you run it on weighed graph):
 ```bash
 (0, 0) - (0, 1) - (0, 2) - (0, 3) - (0, 4)
                                         |